saucelabs/sauce-docs/docs/mobile-apps/features/camera-image-injection.md

 ## Common Errors

-Here are some common errors you may see in the course of testing with Camera Image Injection and how to resolve them.
+Here are some common errors you may see in the course of testing with camera image injection and how to resolve them.

 #### Error: `Image injection failed`